oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

 ## Task 2: Create Database Objects

 1. Copy and paste the below **Quick SQL** model into the left side, and click **Review and Run**.

-    **Note**: It is very important to maintain the tabbing so that all the objects get generated.
+    *Note: It is very important to maintain the tabbing so that all the objects get generated.*

     ```
     <copy>